How to Append an Element to a List at Any Position in R

 It is like a magic wand in your hand that lets you place your new element exactly where you want it in the list.

-Visual representation of appending an element to the list using append() function in RAs you can see in this figure, we added an element (4) at the end of the list.
-The append() method creates a new list instead of modifying in place.
-If you does not want to modify an original list, you can use this approach as this is built-in function.
+Visual representation of appending an element to the list using append() function in RThe append() method creates a new list instead of modifying in place.
+If you do not want to modify an original list, you can use this approach as this is a built-in function.

 list1 <- list(a = 1, b = 2, c = 3)